sadaftaneemy-lang/Analog-Bandgap-Reference-design-using-sky130-/README.md

 the graph shows the output vs temperature from –40°C to +140°C.
 Output increases linearly with temperature.This is typical of a PTAT circuit or temperature-dependent device.
 • The straight red line indicates good linearity with temperature.

+## Installation
+For my project I have installed 3 opensource tools
+  1. NgSpice
+  2. Magic Tool
+  3. Sky130 PDK

+## BANDGAP